RenePoncelet/academic-website/_pages/team.md

 Below you can find announcements for open project funded position within my group.

-Besides the project funded positions I happy to support applications for <a href="https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships">Marie-Curie-Fellowships</a> within our Department.
+Besides the project funded positions I happy to support applications for <a href="https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships">Marie-Curie-Fellowships</a> within our department.
 The MCA calls have typically deadlines around August/September.

 If you have any questions, don't hesitate to get touch via <i>rene.poncelet@ifj.edu.pl</i>

 <h4>PhD positions </h4>

-A PhD student position with the NCN project P3EWSB will be opened soon.
-Stay tuned.
+A PhD student position with the NCN project P3EWSB is open, please find information <a href="https://kisd.ifj.edu.pl/recruitment-for-project_2025_p15/">here</a>.

 Two PhD student positions with the ERC project STAPLE will be opened soon.
 Stay tuned.

 <h4>PostDoc positions </h4>

-A post doctoral position with the NCN project P3EWSB will be opened soon.
-Stay tuned.
+A post doctoral position with the NCN project P3EWSB is to be filled soon.

-Two post doctoral positions with the ERC project STAPLE will be opened soon.
-Stay tuned.
+Two post doctoral positions with the ERC project STAPLE is to be filled soon.